GoogleChromeLabs/carlo/README.md

 #### Q: Can a Node app using Carlo be packaged as a Desktop app?

 The [pkg](https://github.com/zeit/pkg) project can be used to package a Node app as a Desktop app.
-Carlo does not provide branding configurability such as application icons or customizable menus, instead Carlo focuses on productivity and Web/Node interoperability.
+Carlo does not provide branding configurability such as application icons or customizable menus, instead, Carlo focuses on productivity and Web/Node interoperability.
 Check out the [systeminfo](https://github.com/GoogleChromeLabs/carlo/tree/master/examples/systeminfo) example and call `pkg package.json` to see how it works.

 #### Q: What happens if the user does not have Chrome installed?